cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 - **Include-files** ``%include inc/foo.cylc`` can be
   used as a verbatim inlining mechanism.

-Suites that embed templating code (see :ref:`User Guide Jinja2` and :ref:`User Guide EmPy`) must process to raw :cylc:conf:`flow.cylc` syntax.
+Workflows that embed templating code (see :ref:`User Guide Jinja2` and :ref:`User Guide EmPy`) must process to raw :cylc:conf:`flow.cylc` syntax.